-- ¼ teaspoon baking soda , (bicarbonate of soda in the UK)
+- ¼ teaspoon baking soda , (bicarb in the UK)

-- In a medium bowl, put the brown sugar, white sugar, coconut oil, vanilla, milk, rosemary and salt.
+- To a medium bowl add the brown sugar, white sugar, coconut oil, vanilla, milk, rosemary, and salt.
 Whisk them together really well until the sugar granules have dissolved.

 - To the same bowl, add the flour. baking powder, baking soda, chocolate chips and dried cranberries.

-- Place the bowl of cookie dough in the fridge for 10 minutes while you preheat the oven to 350°F (175 °C).
+- Place the bowl of cookie dough in the fridge while you preheat the oven to 350°F (175 °C).

-- Using an ice cream scoop, scoop dollops of the cookie dough onto a cookie sheet, leaving at least 2 inches space around each one.
+- Using an ice cream or cookie scoop, scoop dollops of the cookie dough (about 3 tablespoons each) onto a cookie sheet, leaving at least 2 inches space around each one.
 Place on the middle shelf of the oven and bake for 11 - 12 minutes if using a dark colored cookie sheet, or 13 - 14 minutes if using a light colored cookie sheet.
 They will look a little underdone and be really soft when you take them out.
-Leave them to cool on the cookie sheet for 10 minutes, then place them carefully on a cooling rack.